sonic-net/SONiC/doc/reset_factory/ResetFactoryHLD.md

         to /etc/sonic/config_db.json.
         Clears logs, system files and reboot the system.

-        keep-all-config  - Preserves all configurations after boot.
+        Default          - Reset configurations to factory default.
+Logs and files will be deleted. keep-all-config  - Preserves all configurations after boot.
 Logs and files will be deleted. only-config      - Reset configurations to factory default.
 Logs and files will be preserved. keep-basic       - Preserves basic configurations only after boot.
 Logs and files will be deleted.